-TL;DR: “HUM COMPBEN E MER” on your credit card or bank statement stands for Humana Comprehensive Benefits E-Merchant.
-It is a legitimate recurring insurance premium payment processed by Humana Inc. from Roswell, GA.
+TL;DR: “HUM COMPBEN E MER” on your credit card or bank statement stands for Humana Comprehensive Benefits E-Merchant — a legitimate recurring insurance premium payment processed by Humana Inc. from Roswell, GA.
 If you or a household member carries a Humana health, dental, or vision plan with autopay, this charge is your monthly premium.
 If no one in your household has a Humana policy, call 866-537-0232 or your card issuer immediately to dispute the transaction.

 - HUM COMPBEN E MER

 - A truncated merchant billing descriptor used by Humana Comprehensive Benefits (a Humana Inc. subsidiary) to process insurance premium payments via credit card and debit card networks.
-The “E MER” portion stands for “E-Merchant,” indicating the transaction was processed electronically through a merchant account registered in Roswell, Georgia.
+The “E MER” portion stands for “E-Merchant,” indicating the transaction was processed electronically through a merchant account registered in Roswell, Georgia (ZIP 30076).

 Table of Contents